Germany Battles To Secure Stricken Russian Shadow Fleet Oil Tanker - UrduPoint

 As the vessel drifted in coastal waters Friday, Foreign Minister Annalena Baerbock slammed Russia's use of "dilapidated oil tankers" to avoid sanctions on its oil exports, calling it a threat to European security.

-Three tugs have linked up with the Eventin and are attempting to steer it northeast, away from the coast and toward a "safer" area where there is "more sea space", the command said.
+Three tugs have linked up with the Eventin and are attempting to steer it toward a "safer" area where there is "more sea space", the command said.

-On Saturday morning it said the Eventin and the accompanying tugs were "still north of (the island of) Ruegen and moving eastwards".

-The whole convoy was "travelling slowly" at a rate of about 1-2 knots, or 2.5 km/h, to safer waters northeast of Ruegen's Cape Arkona, the commando said.

-It added that there were winds of 6 to 7 on the Beaufort scale in the area and that "stormy gusts" were expected to continue, while waves were around 2.5 metres (eight feet) high.

-"Once the position has been reached the convoy will wait out the strong winds," the statement said.
+On Saturday afternoon a spokeswoman for the command told AFP the operation would take until Sunday at the earliest and that the waves in the area were up to four metres (13ft) high.

+The commando said the area was experiencing winds of 7 on the Beaufort scale, with some gusts of up to 9.

+The convoy was originally heading for a site off Ruegen island's Cape Arkona but weather conditions forced a change of direction and it will now aim for a location close to the town of Sassnitz, also on Ruegen.

-No oil leaks were detected by several surveillance overflights, authorities said Friday.
+No oil leaks were detected by several surveillance flights, authorities said Friday.

 Recent Stories